scipy/scipy/doc/source/tutorial/optimize.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Similar to the ``trust-ncg`` method, the ``trust-krylov`` method is a method suitable for large-scale problems as it uses the hessian only as linear operator by means of matrix-vector products.
+Similar to the ``trust-ncg`` method, the ``trust-krylov`` method is a method suitable for large-scale problems as it uses the Hessian only as linear operator by means of matrix-vector products.
 It solves the quadratic subproblem more accurately than the ``trust-ncg`` method.